CS480UIC/dbs-resource_management/documentation/glossary.md

 _maxima:M-1 minima: 1_

-__Data type__ : SMALLINT
+__Data type__ : SMALLINT UNSIGNED

 __Description__: 'full_capacity' indicates the overall capacity of the resource.
 It is indicated in numbers and is a __NOT NULL attribute__.
 The full capacity should be greater than zero.
-SO we place a __CHECK__ Constraint
+So we place a __CHECK__ Constraint

 __Attribute Type__: __available_capacity__

 _maxima:M-1 minima: 1_

-__Data type__ : SMALLINT
+__Data type__ : SMALLINT UNSIGNED

 __Description__: 'available_capacity' indicates the capacity of the resource that is available to book.
-It is a SMALLINT with a __REQUIRED__ attribute.
+It is a __NOT NULL__ attribute.

 __Description of the entity__: This table records the resources of the schools that contain them.
 It depends on the entity 'school' and has the foreign key school_code to identify the school that contains the resource.
 The changes in the school has to be CASCADED to the entity resource.
-Cascade on primary key update and delete and Restrict on foreign key insert and update.
+Cascade on primary key update and delete.

 ### Entity Name: booking_employee